BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/docs/intro.md

 ## Feedback and support

-If you have any questions, please use the anonymous etherpad (see email) or create a [github issue](https://github.com/BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/issues).
+If you have any questions create a [github issue](https://github.com/BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/issues).
 Alternatively, open a thread on [image.sc](https://image.sc), put a link to the lesson or exercise you want to ask a question about and tag @haesleinhuepf.

 ## Acknowledgements